 How to choose the best heart rate monitor for you?

-Which heart rate monitor is best for you depends on the type of sport you do most often and on convenience factors, too.
-For example, there is no need to get a waterproof Garmin HRM-Swim when you hardly ever swim in a pool.
-At the same time, don't pick the Polar OH1 arm band if you don't want to charge/replace the battery in your heart rate monitor more than once a year.
+Which heart rate monitor is best depends on the type of sport you do most often and on convenience factors, too.
+For example, there is no need to get a waterproof Garmin HRM-Swim if you hardly ever swim in a pool.
+No need to pick the Polar OH1 armband, either, if you don't want to charge/replace the battery in your heart rate monitor more than once a year.

-When it comes to heart rate monitors, the cream of the crop at the moment is the Garmin HRM-Pro.
+When it comes to heart rate monitors, the cream of the crop is the Garmin HRM-Pro Plus.
 It combines the best features of the Garmin HRM-Run and HRM-Swim and can be used both in and out of the water.
 It can also provide advanced running metrics and can be used without a watch too.

 If you are after versatility, the Polar H10 is your best bet.
-It is very accurate as well as being waterproof and able to track heart rate under water.
-The Polar H10 has a 400-hour battery life, a single-activity memory and it also just comfortable to wear.
+It is very accurate as well as being waterproof, and able to track heart rate underwater.
+The Polar H10 has a 400-hour battery life and a single-activity memory, and it is also just comfortable to wear.

-If you are after comfort, the Polar OH1 or the mioPOD arm bands are your best bet.
-They use optical sensors to track heart rate and have a much shorter battery life than their chest-strap counterparts; they can be worn on the upper/lower arm, making them less awkward to put on and remove.
+If you are after comfort, the Polar OH1 armband is your best bet.
+This uses optical sensors to track heart rate and has a much shorter battery life than their chest-strap counterparts; it can be worn on the upper/lower arm, making them less awkward to put on and remove.